Montana-Media-Arts/webDesignFall2024/_docs/topic-02/06-atom-editor/page-02.md

 <span class="label label-warning">Load Time</span> This page contains embedded interactive content.
 In may take 3-10 seconds to completely load.

 We don't have to create individual directories and subdirectories on <a href="https://github.com/" target="_blank">GitHub.com</a>.
-Rather, we can make a directory natively (on our local computers), and upload that entire directory when completed!
+Rather, we can make a directory natively (on our local computers) and upload that entire directory when it is completed! **Note: When naming your directory during the tutorial below, refer to the assignment requirements on Canvas.
+In this case, name your directory: Assignment3**

 <iframe src="https://umontanamediaarts.com/MART341/wp-admin/admin-ajax.php?action=h5p_embed&id=9" width="877" height="737" frameborder="0" allowfullscreen="allowfullscreen"></iframe><script src="https://umontanamediaarts.com/MART341/wp-content/plugins/h5p/h5p-php-library/js/h5p-resizer.js" charset="UTF-8"></script>
 <a href="https://umontanamediaarts.com/MART341/wp-admin/admin-ajax.php?action=h5p_embed&id=9" class="btn btn-default btn-xs" target="_blank">View Larger</a>